willm-unr/willm-unr/README.md

 - 👋 Hi, I’m @willm-unr
 - 👀 I’m interested in technical writing
-- 🌱 I’m currently learning The Odin Project
+- 🌱 I’m currently learning on The Odin Project
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me via Discord